natalieytan/hometime-android/README.md

 * New token requested each time, creating unnecessary network request
 * Errors not handled gracefully - only handing of error is to print stack trace & end user has no feedback as to if anything went wrong
 * AsyncTask used with `.get()` instead of `onPostExecute` , this causes blocking on the UI thread
+* 2 blocking network requests made back to back
 * No null safety.
 If either of the tramList returns null, showTrams is unable to iterate through the trams and throws an error.
 * Using appcompat-v7 (Version 28 is the last of legacy support library)
+* Date parsing is reliant on exact positions within the string

-## How I might solve the above problems
+## Thoughts about how to solve the problems with existing architecture
 * Introduce ViewModel + MVVM pattern
-* Create a single AI Client
+* Create a single API Client using singleton pattern
 * Cache the network token (probably use saved preferences)
 * Handle the errors gracefully, with feedback to the user for the following states:
 	* Loading